gchure/phd/docs/src/chapter_01/section_04_physiological_adaptation.md

 is varied (dashed lines in left-hand side of @Fig:growth_results_intro, (B)).
 This is not necessarily a surprising result as binding of transcription factors is not strictly an enthalpic process.
-Temperature is known to have a strong influence on many material properties of DNA ,such as persistence length and salt release [@goethe2015], excluded volume effects [@driessen2014], and repressor-DNA solubility [@elf2007], to name a few of many effects.
+Temperature is known to have a strong influence on many material properties of DNA, such as persistence length and salt release [@goethe2015], excluded volume effects [@driessen2014], and repressor-DNA solubility [@elf2007], to name a few of many effects.
 To phenomenologically characterize the influence of temperature on the fold-change in gene expression,